Camelia03/portofolio-project-5/README.md

     - Top Rated Books and Other Tops feature prominently on the home page, showcasing a collection of book images.
 Hovering over a book image reveals a concise card displaying key details such as the book title, author, brief description, ISBN, publication date, and ratings, providing a snapshot of each book's essential information.

     ![screenshot](frontend/src/assets/testing/top_rated_books_desktop.jpg)

+## Future Features
+- Follow other users
+    - Registered users will have the option to follow other users on the platform.
+This ensures they receive updates about their activities.

+- Receiving messages from other users
+    - Registered users will have the opportunity to receive and interact with messages sent by fellow readers or users within the platform.

+## Development

+### Technologies Used
+#### Frontend
+- Language:
+    - JavaScript & HTML/CSS: Provide the structural and stylistic foundation for the application's web pages.
+- Framework:
+    - React: Forms the core of the front-end, allowing dynamic and responsive user interfaces.
+- Libraries:
+    - Bootstrap with React Bootstrap: Aids in designing consistent and mobile-first front-end components.
+    - Axios: Facilitates HTTP requests handling within the application.
+    - React Router Dom: Manages navigation and routing in the React application.
+    - TippyJS: Creates tooltips used to display books.
+    - React Infinite Scroll: Used to implement infinite scroll instead of traditional pagination.
+    - React Rating Stars: Used to display stars for ratings.
+    - JWT Decode: Used to decode JWT tokens received from the Backend.

+#### Backend
+-Language:
+    - Python: High level general purpose programming language used for backend development.
+- Framework:
+    - Django Rest Framework: Utilized for backend infrastructure, offering a powerful framework for rapid development and enabling robust API development and data handling.
+- Libraries:
+    - Cloudinary Storage: Integrated for efficient cloud-based storage management.
+    - Pillow: Employed for image processing within the application.
+    - Django Filter: Provides a filtering backend for Django.
+    - Dj Rest Auth and Django All Auth: Provides authentication backend.
+    - Dj Database URL: Allows parsing of database DSNs.

+### Tools

+Here's a rundown of the key tools and platforms utilized in this project:

+ - GitHub: Serves as the host for the website's source code.
+It also records the Agile development framework implementation, incorporating issues, milestones, and projects.
+ - ElephantSQL: Used as the Postgres database.
+ - Heroku: Used for deploying the live version of the website.
+ - Cloudinary: Acts as a cloud storage solution for website media and static files.
+It also offers media manipulation and optimization features.
+ - Balsamiq: Chosen for creating project wireframes.
+ - Google Dev Tools - to troubleshoot and test features, solve issues with responsiveness and styling.
+ - [Am I Responsive?](http://ami.responsivedesign.is/) - to show the website image on a range of devices.
+ - Google Fonts: Imports fonts to enhance the website's typography.
+ - Font Awesome: Provides the necessary icons across the site.
+ - LOGO: Provides the necessary official logo across the site.
+ - Coolors: Provides the color palette across the site.

+### Commonly-Reused-Components

+#### AppButton
+The [App Button](frontend/src/components/AppButton.js) component is used throughout the app as the main way of showing buttons.
+It has 3 styling variants: _primary, secondary, and clear_ depending on the UI use case.
+It's purpose is to easily reuse styling inspired by Bootstrap's buttons.

+#### Confirm Delete Button
+The [Confirm Delete Button](frontend/src/components/ConfirmDeleteButton.js) is used to easily show a delete confirmation modal.

+#### Loader
+The [Loader](frontend/src/components/Loader.js) component encapsulates the design of a spinner animation and is used throughout the app to highlight the fact that a backend request is in progress.

+#### Compact Books List
+The [Compact Books List](frontend/src/components/CompactBooksList.js) is used to show a grid of books.
+When a user hovers over a book, he can see all the details of the book.

+#### UseReq Hook
+The [UseReq Hook](frontend/src/hooks/useReq.js) is used in any component that makes a get request of data to the backend.
+It contains all logic necessary to do the request, save it to state and show loading or error states.

+#### Notification Context
+The [Notification Context](frontend/src/contexts/NotificationContext.js) along with the [Use Notification Hook](frontend/src/hooks/useNotification.js) are used to show a notification in the bottom-right corner.
+It supports all Bootstrap variants(succes, danger and warning), a header and a message.
+It is primarily used to show the success or failure of a backend request.

+#### Book List Item
+The [Book List Item](frontend/src/components/BookListItem.js) is used to show a book in a list of books.

+### Books-importer

+Bookworms relies on an external dataset of books extracted from the GitHub [repository](https://github.com/malcolmosh/MATH80629/tree/main) as a CSV file.
+This file was imported into the database using Django custom [command](books/management/commands/import_books.py).

+The dataset contains around 10k books, however only 5k have been imported into the app due to size constraints of the ElephantSql free-tier database.

+The logic consists of the following steps:
+1. Open the CSV file
+1. Parse every row into a python dictionary
+1. Clean up the publish date
+1. Clean up the number of pages
+1. Create the book in the database
+1. Create the books authors if they don't exist already
+1. Create the books genres if they don't exist already
+1. Save the book one more time to link its authors and genres